-Some investment strategies are solely focused on market return, which is OK.
+Some investment strategies are solely focused on traditional investment strategies, which is OK.
 But here’s the thing — the “market” is filled with companies that might have values that are totally in conflict with what you want your philanthropy to do.

 For example, would you want to invest the assets you’ve earmarked to help the environment in a fund that includes companies that are actively hurting the environment?
 I’m guessing you wouldn’t.
 Instead, your financial advisor can help you minimize the number of fossil-fuel-driven companies in your portfolio, while making sure it stays diversified.

 When it comes to giving, there’s no one-size-fits-all solution.
-But my personal passion is helping clients give in a way that helps them do good for the world (and especially for women) while they’re deciding which charities to make gifts to — and I’m seeing DAFs as a serious option for women who want that option.
+But my personal passion is helping clients give in a way that helps them do good for the world (and especially for women) while they’re deciding which charities to support — and DAFs have become a serious option for women who want that option.

 Click here to contact an Ellevest financial advisor in your area.